RonMansolilli/pashi/README.md

   - Add rental costs per unit
   - Notes on what "affordable" means and who would 'qualify' for affordable housing
   - Utilize additional model fields to provide more useful UX (see Section 3b for fields)
+  - Add a violenceIndex and propertyIndex to gain a better picture of the type of crime occuring in zip

 ### Addendum: Challenges